Sage 300: History

 Sage 300 initially ran on Btrieve Databases and then supported a variety of database backends.
 Since Sage 300 2016 only the MS SQL database is supported.

 Sage Software acquired Accpac from Computer Associates in 2004.
 Sage renamed it Sage Accpac ERP in 2006, then Sage ERP Accpac in 2009.
 Sage dropped the Accpac name in 2012 when it was renamed to Sage 300 ERP.

+Reception

+A 1990 American Institute of Certified Public Accountants member survey found that 8% had ACCPAC installed, in third place for general accounting software behind Peachtree Software (17%) and MAS 90/Evolution (12%); 2% of users would not recommend ACCPAC.
+In addition, 3% used ACCPAC for client write-up.